Halloween can be the most fun when the kids are old enough to get spooked whilst being old enough to laugh it off.

 For further information about Blackpool Tower Ballroom Halloween party and to book tickets, click here

 While you are in the resort, why not check out the tableaux section of the Blackpool Illuminations?
 Amongst the giant tableaux, you will see the Haunted Hotel with a devilishly spooky holograph in the middle of the display.
 The changing lighting effect with ghosts, goblins and flying witches, along with a musical accompaniment of classic Halloween songs like ‘Thriller’ and ‘Monster Mash’ makes this a perfect family-photo opportunity for Halloween.

 There are many ways you can view the famous Blackpool Illuminations.
-Aboard a piece of moving history and travel along the Golden Mile with the Illuminations socially-distanced Heritage Tram Tours or travel in the safety of your own car.
+Aboard a piece of moving history and travel along the Golden Mile on an Illuminations Heritage Tram Tours or travel in the safety of your own car.
+Happy viewing!

 Join The Victorian Ghost Hunter on a Blackpool Ghost Walk this October and celebrate ten years of spooky strolls as he guides you to some of Blackpool’s most famous and most haunted locations to hear of his friends - the spectres, the phantoms, the ghosts!

 For 90 spine-tingling minutes, hear tales of terror and stories of the supernatural that will make the hairs on the back of your neck stand up and have you question everything you thought you believed in!

 Tickets for all events must be pre-booked.
 They’re very popular – so we recommend booking as soon as possible to avoid disappointment!).

 The UK’s only ghost hunting tram tour returns for 2021 with a host of new stories to give you a thrill.
 Join Victorian Ghost Hunter Stephen Mercer for some spooky tales about the ghosts from the coast with Blackpool Heritage Tours and Supernatural Events’ The Ghost Tram.